Lajbert/lajbert.github.io/_posts/2021-05-03-move_your_body.md

 Add a new class variable to store the keyboard state:

 {% highlight csharp %}
+KeyboardState keyboardState;
+{% endhighlight %}

+…and update it in the beginning of our normal Update() method, you can just simply add the following line to the very first line there:

+{% highlight csharp %}
 keyboardState = Keyboard.GetState();
 {% endhighlight %}